 Impro graphics offers finishing services for every one of your graphic needs.
 Finishing refers to value-added operations that are performed after the ink has been applied to the substrate.

 Laminating is designed to be used in a variety of applications.
 A quality laminate protects the ink or toner from environmental conditions such as water and dirt.
 Some products offer additional UV protection to increase print durability and lifespan.
 Laminates can also be used to change the appearance or finish of the graphic.
-Changing a print from a matte to a gloss finish or adding texture are good application examples.
+For instance, laminates might change a print from a matte to a gloss finish or might add texture.

 Flatbed Cutting Tables use a large, flat work surface and an X-Y cutting head to cut, crease, emboss, waste stripping, and blank separation of materials such as paper, vinyl, cardboard, textiles, glass, and other materials.
 The cutting table is used for sample making, signage, packaging or displays production.
 It’s perfect for short run production, has a very short set-up time and you don’t need to wait for a die.

 Clam-shell Die Cutters use steel rule dies and are a common process used to cut a range of sheet materials including paper, cardboard, rubber and plastic.
 In the print industry, die cutting is a process performed by this specialized machine to produce unique cutout shapes.
 Think of a die cutter as a cookie cutter.
 The shape of the die is the exact shape that gets cut into the substrate.
 Creative designs are turned into eye-catching cutout boxes, stickers, and many other items that highlight your product and promote your brand.